God and Time

 Each essay is followed by responses from the other three contributors and a final counter-response from the original essayist, making for a lively exchange of ideas.
 Editor Gregory E. Ganssle provides a helpful introduction to the debate and its significance.
 Together these five scholars conduct readers on a stimulating and mind-stretching journey into one of the most controversial and challenging areas of theology today.

-1. Introduction: Thinking About God Time - Gregory E. Ganssle
+1. Introduction: Thinking About God and Time - Gregory E. Ganssle

 2. Divine Timeless Eternity - Paul Helm